Jiya873/MNIST-Handwritten-Digit-Clasification/README.md

    ```
 2. Install the required packages
 3. Run the cells sequentially to execute the code
+4. Enter the path of the image to be predicted when prompted

 ## Notebook Overview
 1. **Importing Dependencies:**